 ESMValTool is mostly used as a command line tool.
-Whenever your conda environment for ESMValTool is active, you can just run the command esmvaltool.
-See running esmvaltool in the ESMValCore documentation for a short introduction.
+Whenever your Conda environment for ESMValTool is active, you can run the command esmvaltool.
+See running esmvaltool in the ESMValCore documentation for an introduction to the esmvaltool command.

-7.1 Running a recipe
+7.1 Running your first recipe